mike-weiner/display-event-locations-tec/README.md

 This plugin overrides the template for the tooltip that is displayed when a user hovers over an event on the month display of The Events Calendar and The Events Calendar Pro.
 The name of the event's venue/location that is entered with the event will be displayed under the date and time that the event occurs.
 The full street address for the location can also be enabled to be displayed directly underneath the name of the venue of the event.
 The venue/location name and address are pulled in from the events system itself for each individual event.
 All of the other elements of the tooltip remain unchanged.

-[The Events Calendar](https://theeventscalendar.com/product/wordpress-events-calendar/) and [The Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/) are Wordpress plugins developed by [Modern Tribe](https://tri.be).
+[The Events Calendar](https://theeventscalendar.com/product/wordpress-events-calendar/) and [The Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/) are WordPress plugins developed by [Modern Tribe](https://tri.be).

 ## Installation

-This section describes how to install the plugin and activate it on your Wordpress installation.
+This section describes how to install the plugin and activate it on your WordPress installation.

 ### From the WordPress Plugin Directory

 The official Display Event Location for The Events Calendar WordPress Plugin can be found at: [https://wordpress.org/plugins/display-event-locations-tec/](https://wordpress.org/plugins/display-event-locations-tec/).

-The plugin can be downloaded and installed right from your Wordpress administration area by going to `Plugins > Add New` and searching for "Display Event Location for The Events Calendar by Weiner" and clicking "Install" and then by clicing the blue "Activate" after the installation has completed.
+The plugin can be downloaded and installed right from your WordPress administration area by going to `Plugins > Add New` and searching for "Display Event Location for The Events Calendar by Weiner" and clicking "Install" and then by clicking the blue "Activate" after the installation has completed.

 ### From the Github Repository

 Go to the [releases](https://github.com/mike-weiner/display-event-locations-tec/releases) section of the repository and download the `wordpress-display-event-locations-tec.zip` from the most recent release.

-Once you have downloaded the `wordpress-display-event-locations-tec.zip` from the releases section of this repo sign into the backend of your Wordpress website.
+Once you have downloaded the `wordpress-display-event-locations-tec.zip` from the releases section of this repo sign into the backend of your WordPress website.
 From your WordPress administration panel, go to `Plugins > Add New` and click the gray `Upload Plugin` button at the top of the page.
 Select the `wordpress-display-event-locations-tec.zip` file to upload from your machine when prompted.

-Wordpress will install the plugin.
+WordPress will install the plugin.
 Once the installation is complete, you will be able to activate the plugin and begin using it!
 Enjoy!

-If you have any questions or issues please open a [new issue on the Github repository](https://github.com/mike-weiner/display-event-locations-tec/issues) or [submit a support ticket](https://wordpress.org/support/plugin/display-event-locations-tec/) on the Wordpress Plugin directory listing for the Display Event Location for The Events Calendar plugin.
+If you have any questions or issues please open a [new issue on the Github repository](https://github.com/mike-weiner/display-event-locations-tec/issues) or [submit a support ticket](https://wordpress.org/support/plugin/display-event-locations-tec/) on the WordPress Plugin directory listing for the Display Event Location for The Events Calendar plugin.

 ## Frequently Asked Questions

 ### I have activated the plugin, but the tooltip still looks the same.
 Why does the tooltip not list the event's location and/or address?

 First, make sure that the plugin 'Display Event Location for The Events Calendar' is installed and activated.
-To check this, click on the `Plugins` option from the left-hand administration sidebar in Wordpress.
+To check this, click on the `Plugins` option from the left-hand administration sidebar in WordPress.
 Once the page loads, make sure "Display Event Location for The Events Calendar" is activated.

 If the plugin is active and the changes to the tooltip are still not present, try updating an existing event or creating a new test event.
 Save and publish the event.
 Then, take a peak at your calendar on the front-end of your website.
 The changes to the tooltip should now be reflected!